 The area that became ORR was selected in 1942 for the Manhattan Project, in part, because the Clinch River provided abundant water and the terrain's linear and partitioned ridges offered separation and protection that, in the words of General Leslie Groves, "prevented them from blowing up like firecrackers on a string."
 Nearby Knoxville was a good source of labor, and the Tennessee Valley Authority could supply ample amounts of needed electricity.
 Families that had occupied homes and farms for generations received orders to vacate within just a few weeks.
 The federal government's acquisition of property under the right of eminent domain immediately affected more than three thousand individuals.
-According to data from the US Department of Agriculture's National Agricultural Statistics Service, the average farm real estate value in 1942 for the 48 contiguous states was \$34 per acre.
-Some property owners were paid this amount for their land, and others were paid less.
+According to the US Department of Agriculture's National Agricultural Statistics Service, the average farm real estate value in 1942 for the 48 contiguous states was \$34 per acre.
+Some property owners were paid this amount for their land; others were paid less.
 Many felt they were poorly compensated, especially for their homes.

 The site's wartime name was Clinton Engineering Works.
-Although it was not shown on any map, the workers' city on the reservation's northern edge, named Oak Ridge, quickly grew to a population of 75,000, becoming the fifth largest city in Tennessee.
+Although it did not appear on any map, the workers' city on the reservation's northern edge, named Oak Ridge, quickly grew to a population of 75,000, becoming the fifth largest city in Tennessee.
 To the south of the residential area at the Y-12 Complex, an electromagnetic method separated uranium-235 from natural uranium.
 The K-25 gaseous diffusion plant was built on the reservation's western edge.
 Near the reservation's southwest corner, about 16 km (10 mi) from the Y-12 Complex, a third facility-known as X-10 or Clinton Laboratories-housed the experimental graphite reactor.
 X-10 served as a pilot scale facility for the larger plutonium production facilities built at Hanford, Washington.

 Two years after World War II ended, Oak Ridge shifted to civilian control under the authority of the US Atomic Energy Commission.
 In 1959 the city was incorporated and the community adopted a city manager and city council form of government.
 The missions of the three major ORR installations have continued to evolve and operations have adapted to meet America's changing defense, energy, and research needs.
-Section 1.4 describes their current missions, as well as the missions of several smaller DOE facilities and activities on ORR.
+Section 1.4 describes the current missions of these and several smaller ORR facilities and activities.